Health First Cape Canaveral Hospital Non Discrimination Policy

 HOSPITAL SECTION 504 GRIEVANCE PROCEDURE

 It is the policy of the Hospital not to discriminate on the basis of disability.
 The Hospital has adopted this internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by the ADA or Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
 794) of the U.S. Department of Health and Human Services regulations implementing the Act.
 Section 504 prohibits discrimination on the basis of disability in any program or activity receiving Federal financial assistance; similarly, the ADA prohibits discrimination on the basis of an individual’s disability.
-The Law and Regulations may be examined in the office of Damon Newton, ADA/Section 504 Coordinator, who has been designated to coordinate the efforts of the Hospital to comply with ADA/Section 504.
+The Law and Regulations may be examined in the office of Patricia Franz, ADA/Section 504 Coordinator, who has been designated to coordinate the efforts of the Hospital to comply with ADA/Section 504.

 Any person who believes she or he has been subjected to discrimination on the basis of disability may file a grievance under this procedure.
 The Hospital shall not retaliate against anyone who files a grievance or cooperates in the investigation of a grievance.